zodac/folding-stats/README.md

 # Overview

-The idea is that sub-teams will be created with 'categories' of hardware, which will be filled by Folding@Home users.
-In order to uniquely identify a piece of hardware for a user (while still allowing them to contribute under the same Folding@Home user name and team), we require each piece of hardware to have its own [Folding@Home passkey](https://apps.foldingathome.org/getpasskey).
+The idea is that subteams will be created with 'categories' of hardware, which will be filled by Folding@Home users.
+In order to uniquely identify a piece of hardware for a user (while still allowing them to contribute under the same Folding@Home username and team), we require each piece of hardware to have its own [Folding@Home passkey](https://apps.foldingathome.org/getpasskey).
 Since it is possible to retrieve the points for a user+passkey combination, this allows us to get the points for a single CPU or GPU.